Black Skepticism and Medicine throughout History

 Advertisement

-Many people in the Black Community can also recall the history of the Tuskegee Experiments, originally called the “Tuskegee Study of Untreated Syphilis in the Negro Male” that occurred during the years of 1932 and 1972.
+Many people in the Black Community can also recall the history of the Tuskegee Experiments, originally called the “Tuskegee Study of Untreated Syphilis in the Negro Male” that occurred between the years of 1932 and 1972.
 The Tuskegee experiments were conducted by the United States Public Health Service (USPHS) and the goal was to observe the progression of syphilis in Black men.
 The individuals involved believed they were receiving treatment when they were receiving none at all.
 When penicillin was discovered to be a safe treatment for syphilis they neglected to give it to the Black men in order to continue the experiment.

 Even now the Black community holds the memory of similar events against their chest as a reminder of what possible dangers hide within the practices of medicine, both young and old.

 Dr. Marie-Ange Sainvilus is a Black Obstetrics & Gynecology (OB-GYN) specialist in Marion, Illinois.
-Sainvilus is an SIU School of Medicine alumnus that started her residency in 1997 and she has been working in OB-GYN ever since.
+Sainvilus is an SIU School of Medicine alumnus who started her residency in 1997 and she has been working in OB-GYN ever since.

 Much of the current practice of gynecology is built upon experimentation on enslaved Black women.
 This history and the continued medical racism and malpractice Black people continually face has built a mistrust between the Black community and medical healthcare.